Minimum wage: Lebanon

-After two years of constant financial meltdown, Lebanon as of 2021 is ranking as one of the 10 countries in the world with the lowest minimum wages because of the collapse of the local pound following the Lebanese financial crisis that started in August 2019.
+After two years of financial trouble, Lebanon, as of 2021, ranks among the 10 countries with the lowest minimum wages due to the collapse of the local pound following the Lebanese financial crisis that began in August 2019.

-The minimum monthly wage set at LBP 675,000, which valued USD 450 prior to the crisis, is barely reaching USD 30 nowadays.
+The minimum monthly wage set at LBP 675,000, which valued US$450 before the crisis, is barely reaching US$30 nowadays.
 The currency has lost nearly 90% of its value and drove three quarters of residents into poverty.

 Article 44 of the Lebanese Code of Labor states that, "the minimum pay must be sufficient to meet the essential needs of the wage-earner or salary-earner and his family", and according to Article 46, "the minimum pay assessed shall be rectified whenever economic circumstances render such review necessary".

+Mexico

+Mexico sets daily wage, computing monthly wage (6 day work week), multiplies 30.41 (days for paid weekly allowance) by daily wage.
+All region has same minimum rates except for Northern Border Free Zone.
+The Mexico government's announced to raise minimum wage rapidly to boost purchasing power from 2018 with 10~15% increase, this represents president's will to make it better for individuals life quality.
+This raise is part of a continued effort to boost worker income and represents a significant increase in purchasing power.
+Aiming their weekly work hours (48 hours) to reduce to 40 hours/week by 2030.